guidosalustri/guidosalustri.github.io/index.md

 [Hello!
 Here I’ve selected three games I’ve created.
 Together, they provide a clear overview of my skills, experience, and versatility.
 These are award-winning games and have served as case studies for research.
 Each one focuses on different aspects of game design and requires a different set of skills to craft.
 Still, I believe they all reflect the same care and dedication, qualities I’m proud to see through all my work.]:#

-<code style=" background:#E9DCBE; padding:2px 4px; border-radius:4px;">¡Hola!</code>
+<code style=" background:#E9DCBE; padding:2px 4px; border-radius:4px;">¡Hola!
 I’m Guido, a game developer with a master’s in Game Design from Uppsala University and a background in Biology and Bioinformatics.
-I’m Argentinean/Italian and have lived and worked in Argentina, Australia, and Sweden.
+I’m Argentinean/Italian and have lived and worked in Argentina, Australia, and Sweden.</code>

 # Projects
 ---